Taming-the-BEAST/StarBeast3-Tutorial/README.md

 # Dataset

 In this tutorial we will reconstruct species tree of **Canis** genus.
-We will analyse 24 species, 8 out which are extant.
+We will analyse 24 species, 8 out of which are extant.
 We will use 16 nuclear loci ({% cite lindblad2005genome --file StarBEAST3-Tutorial/master-refs.bib %}) for extant taxa in the first two analyses.
-We will add 50 morphological character data for all 24 taxa for the total evidence analysis.
+We will add 50 morphological characters data for all 24 taxa for the total evidence analysis.
 Before starting download all the data for this tutorial.
 You may browse these data using your preferred alignment viewer before proceeding with the tutorial.

 ------------------------------------------------------------------------